floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 resize operation from the window system's resize event, e.g.:

 - window is resized by user
-- system resize event fires giving the new window size
+- window system resize event fires giving the new window size
-- sokol-app listens for the window system resize event and initiates a swapchain resize with the new size coming from the window system event, the stores the new size for sapp_width/height() and finally fires an `SAPP_EVENTTYPE_RESIZED` event
+- sokol-app listens for the window system resize event and initiates a swapchain resize with the new size coming from the window system event, then stores the new size for sapp_width/height() and finally fires an `SAPP_EVENTTYPE_RESIZED` event

 This doesn't work on the Vulkan backend, the validation layer would sometimes